helindustries/hi-embedded-build-system/README.md

 * Simulator support using ISim or GHDL
 * ARMCC/CMSIS integration is available to some extend, but not included in the public release due to licensing concerns, via Wine even on Linux and macOS
-* New compilers and toolchains like AVR or nRF can easily be added
+* New compilers and toolchains like AVR can easily be added

 ## Supported devices and platforms: